Individually portioned jars

 Yogurt is a versatile grocery staple that can be used to make breakfast and dessert parfaits, baked goods, savory marinades, sauces, dips, and more.
-Yogurt can be a good source of nutrients, including protein and calcium.
-It also contains good-for-you bacteria, known as probiotics, which are beneficial in maintaining the health and function of your digestive system.
-Store-bought yogurts often contain added ingredients like sweeteners and flavoring which can add extra calories, sugar, and/or other unnatural compounds.
-If you love yogurt, but prefer to avoid these ingredients, an appliance specially designed to make your own yogurt, like the Euro Cuisine YM80 Electric Yogurt Maker, can be an invaluable kitchen tool.
-Keep reading to find out how this appliance worked out in our kitchen.
+Store-bought yogurts often contain added ingredients like sweeteners and flavoring, which can add extra calories, sugar, or other unnatural compounds.
+If you love yogurt but want to avoid these ingredients, an appliance specially designed to make your own yogurt can be an invaluable kitchen tool.
+Read on to discover how the Euro Cuisine YM80 Electric Yogurt Maker worked out in our kitchen.

 Design: Simple, fool-proof operation in a compact package

-If you’re extra health-conscious, you’ll appreciate that the yogurt containers are made from non-toxic glass instead of plastic.
+If you’re extra eco-friendly, you’ll appreciate that the yogurt containers are made from glass instead of plastic.

 The only thing we don’t like about this model is the fact that there’s no timer and instead, there are numbers printed on the side of the unit.
 The numbers serve little purpose, other than to remind you how many hours the yogurt will be cooking.
 You can align the indicator on the clear lid with the time you expect it to be finished.
 This is really only helpful if you’re frequently passing by the yogurt maker while it cooks, but we found setting a timer was much easier.

-If you’re extra health-conscious, you’ll appreciate that the yogurt containers are made from non-toxic glass instead of plastic.
+If you’re extra eco-friendly, you’ll appreciate that the yogurt containers are made from glass instead of plastic.
 We absolutely love the seven lidded 6-ounce glass jars that come with this set.
-Besides being cute and convenient, they’re perfectly sized for grab-and-go snacks and packed lunches.
+Besides being cute and convenient, they’re sized perfectly for grab-and-go snacks and packed lunches.
 One downside to the jars: Glass may not be the go-to choice for kids’ lunch boxes, but it’s simple enough to scoop the yogurt into an unbreakable storage container.
-As an added bonus, making your own yogurt in reusable jars cuts down on plastic waste and is better for the environment.

-The only thing we don’t like about this model is the fact that there’s no timer.
+The only thing we don’t like about this model is that there’s no timer.

-The individual jars also mean built-in portion control and the ability to make different flavors of yogurt at the same time.
-Alternatively, you don’t have to make all seven jars of yogurt each time you run the gadget.
+The individual jars also mean built-in portion control and the ability to make different flavors of yogurt simultaneously.
+Alternatively, you don’t have to make yogurt in all seven jars each time you run the gadget.
 You can make as many as you want or need with each batch.
-And if you need more than seven jars (42 ounces total) to feed a large household, Euro Cuisine also sells additional glass jars and an expansion rack that doubles the capacity of the yogurt maker for a total of 14 jars and 84 ounces of yogurt.
-Additional accessories, including starter culture and strainers to make Greek yogurt, are also available from the manufacturer.
+And if you need more than seven jars (42 ounces total) to feed a large household, Euro Cuisine also sells additional glass jars and an expansion rack that doubles the capacity to 14 jars and 84 ounces of yogurt.
+You can also purchase starter culture and strainers to make Greek yogurt.

 Performance: Like a slow cooker, but made for yogurt